 The compound can be toured through bikes parked around the complex or via a caravan pulled by a carabao.
 Yes, a carabao; well it is a farm after all.

 Passing through another garden, we emerged at the real Prado farm.
 The path was unpaved, and the horizon stretches to forever.
 Here they raise farm animals and plant crops according to the cycles of the universe or something akin to it.
 Prado Farm tours are usually held on a much longer timeframe, usually an overnight stay to instill the philosophy of taking everything slowly, but since we were on a schedule, it was compressed to a few hours.

-To be honest, I felt bad for the pig when I saw the lechon; I mean it doesn’t look as peaceful (peaceful?!) as the ones I usually see in feasts but once it was served and its crispy skin smacked my mouth, I totally forgot about peaceful lechon pigs.
+To be honest, I felt bad for the pig when I saw the lechon; I mean, it doesn’t look as peaceful (peaceful?!) as the ones I usually see on feasts, but once it was served and its crispy skin smacked my mouth, I totally forgot about peaceful lechon pigs.
 It was just so excellent.
 And oh yes, did I mention there was a salad too?
-Very colorful but I also forgot about it after taking a second bite of the lechon.
+Very colorful, but I also forgot about it after taking a second bite of the lechon.

 Prado Farms was the last destination for the Lakbay Norte 3 tour; we cheered our cheers and we danced our dance before formally ending the tour.